oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-anchor-should-run-at-server/rule.md

 **&lt;a&gt;** tag should **runat=“server"** \*ONLY\* if you need to change the target at runtime.

-If you include **runat=“server"** for an HTML element that you do not need access to in code behind, you are introducing a whole lot of overhead you do not need.
+If you include** runat=“server"** for an HTML element that you do not need access to in code behind, you are introducing a whole lot of overhead you do not need. ​

-We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.
+​We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.​​